An actual player. A big-time, winning pitcher. A dominant left-hander, for goodness’ sake.

 Lester is coming off his best season in terms of earned-run average, a combined 2.80 between the Red Sox and the Athletics.
 Not having to face a designated hitter in the National League should only help.
 His postseason ERA is 2.57.
 In the World Series, he is 3-0 with a ridiculous 0.43 ERA.
 Wouldn’t it be nice if Chicago got the chance to see him enhance those numbers in the coming years?

 Epstein and Hoyer, the Cubs general manager, double teamed Lester.
 They were all with the Boston organization when the Red Sox won two world titles.
 Heartstrings and purse strings were pulled.

 “It’s not often you get to win the lottery,” Maddon said.
 “We won the baseball lottery so far this year, but now it’s up to us to put it into effect.
 It’s all theory right now.
 We’ve got to make it real, but you need pieces like this to make it real.”

 The Cubs also have added two-time All-Star catcher Miguel Montero via a trade with Arizona.
 He still has $40 million left on his contract.
 But, hey, it’s just money.
 See how far this franchise has come in a few days?
 All the way from small-market Palookaville to big-market Chicago.
 There is always the caveat that these are the Cubs and that bad things happen, but that’s for another day.
 Not today.

-These are heady days for the city’s baseball fans.
+These are heady times for the city’s baseball fans.
 The White Sox traded for former Cubs pitcher Jeff Samardzija and signed former Yankees closer David Robertson.
 And now the Cubs get Lester.